Gerald Recktenwald's MATLAB Page

 The Mathworks

 MATLAB is sold by the Mathworks, a company in Natick, Massachussets.
-Their web site has a ton of good information including reference books, technical notes, and lots of MATLAB source code.
+Their web site is a source of excellent information including reference books, technical notes, and lots of MATLAB source code.

 For an ongoing source of information be sure to read the MATLAB newsgroup